studiomitte/slide-menu/README.md

 ### Events

-As soon as the `SlideMenu` class can be used globally the event `sm.ready` is fired.
+For initializing SlideMenu, as soon as the `SlideMenu` class can be used globally the event `sm.ready` is fired on the ``window`` object.

 `SlideMenu` emits events for all kind of actions, which trigger as soon as the action is method is called.
 Plus, all events have  also an `<event>-after` equivalent, which is fired after the step is complete (completely animated).